EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 * Automatically check prior to a production deployment that an approved change request exists, and do not permit a deployment if none is found.
 * Automatically close the change request when the production deployment is completed.

 This facilitates a high proportion of low risk changes for a digital service, and a regular cadence of successful production deployments.
+Without it, you'll suffer from the [Change management treacle pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#change-management-treacle).

 ## Integrate into incident management as is